grandparkla/beta/4thofjuly.markdown

 8:00pm—9:00pm
 : *Rocky Dawuni* (L.A.'s own Grammy-nominated afro-roots and reggae sound)

-## Event Lawn
+## Play Space for Children

-There will be a dedicated space for play for children ages 4-14.
+There will be a dedicated play space on the event lawn for children ages 4-14.

 Got Game Sports leading tag, soccer and other games through 8:30pm.
 Tunes spun by DJ Francesca Harding, Ericalandia, and Chris Douridas.